Best Time to Visit Paris: Season-by-Season Guide (2026) Skip to content

 January Events

-New Year’s Celebrations (January 1): While less elaborate than Paris’s New Year’s Eve revelry, January 1st brings a quieter energy with some cultural events and restaurant reopenings.
-Paris Fashion Week (Late January): Haute couture shows dominate the city, creating unmistakable fashion-forward energy.
-Galette des Rois: January’s traditional pastry celebrations occur throughout the month.
-Boat Tours Resume: Holiday boat tours on the Seine resume regularly, offering holiday light views into early January.
+New Year’s Celebrations (January 1): Lower-key than the New Year’s Eve revelry, with a quieter energy, a few cultural events, and restaurants reopening.
+Paris Fashion Week (Late January): Haute couture shows take over and the city tilts visibly fashion-forward.
+Galette des Rois: The traditional pastry celebrations run all month.
+Boat Tours Resume: Holiday Seine boat tours start running again, with the lights still up into early January.

 February Events

-Paris Fashion Week (Late February): Spring fashion shows conclude the biannual fashion week cycle.
-Valentine’s Day (February 14): Paris’s romantic reputation peaks with special restaurant menus, couples’ activities, and rose displays throughout the city.
-Late Winter Skiing Reports: Nearby Alps remain open for winter sports exploration as day trips from Paris options.
+Paris Fashion Week (Late February): The spring shows close out the biannual cycle.
+Valentine’s Day (February 14): Paris’s romantic reputation peaks, with special restaurant menus, couples’ activities, and roses everywhere you look.
+Late Winter Skiing Reports: The nearby Alps are still open for winter sports as day trips from Paris.

 March–April Events

-Foire du Trône Carnival (Late March–Late May): This historic carnival operates on the Bois de Vincennes, offering rides, games, and traditional fair foods.
-Easter (March or April depending on year): Easter masses occur at Notre-Dame and other major cathedrals.
-Easter markets appear throughout neighborhoods.
-Paris Marathon (April): This major running event affects street access but creates vibrant energy.
-Spring Flower Festivals: Garden shows and flower exhibitions occur throughout April–May.
+Foire du Trône Carnival (Late March–Late May): The historic carnival runs on the Bois de Vincennes with rides, games, and traditional fair food.
+Easter (March or April depending on the year): Easter masses fill Notre-Dame and the other major cathedrals, and Easter markets appear across the neighborhoods.
+Paris Marathon (April): A major running event that snarls street access but charges the city up.
+Spring Flower Festivals: Garden shows and flower exhibitions run through April and May.

 May Events

-Roland Garros Tennis (May–June): This prestigious French Open championship hosts world-class tennis matches.
-Limited public attendance requires advance booking.
-Ascension Day (May): This religious holiday causes some closures but provides three-day weekend celebrations.
-Spring Bank Holidays: Multiple European bank holidays affect crowds and restaurant availability.
+Roland Garros Tennis (May–June): The prestigious French Open brings world-class tennis, with limited public attendance that requires booking ahead.
+Ascension Day (May): A religious holiday that triggers some closures but delivers a three-day weekend.
+Spring Bank Holidays: A run of European bank holidays affects crowds and restaurant availability.

 June Events

-Fête de la Musique (June 21): This global music festival celebrates the summer solstice with free concerts and performances filling Paris streets throughout the night.
-Every musical genre imaginable is represented.
-This is one of the world’s largest music festivals.
-Summer Solstice Celebrations: Gardens and parks host extended outdoor activities celebrating the year’s longest day.
+Fête de la Musique (June 21): A global music festival marking the summer solstice with free concerts and performances filling the streets through the night, every genre imaginable represented.
+It’s one of the largest music festivals in the world.
+Summer Solstice Celebrations: Gardens and parks host extended outdoor activities for the longest day of the year.

 July Events

-Bastille Day (July 14): France’s national holiday features a military parade on the Champs-Élysées and spectacular fireworks at the Eiffel Tower.
-This is Paris’s most patriotic celebration.
-Tour de France Finish (Late July): This legendary cycling race concludes in Paris with dramatic final stages.
-Paris Plages (July–August): Urban beaches transform the Seine and Canal Saint-Martin into vacation destinations.
-Summer Events Calendar: Outdoor concerts, film festivals, and cultural performances proliferate during July.
+Bastille Day (July 14): France’s national holiday, with a military parade on the Champs-Élysées and spectacular fireworks at the Eiffel Tower.
+The most patriotic day on the Paris calendar.
+Tour de France Finish (Late July): The legendary race ends in Paris with its dramatic final stages.
+Paris Plages (July–August): Urban beaches transform the Seine and Canal Saint-Martin into vacation territory.
+Summer Events Calendar: Outdoor concerts, film festivals, and cultural performances multiply through July.

 August Events

-Paris Plages Continues (August): Urban beaches remain active through August.
-Assumption Day (August 15): This religious holiday creates three-day weekends but also causes many closures.
-Summer Cinema Festivals: Outdoor film screenings continue throughout parks.
-Late Summer Sales: Major retail sales occur late August as new season inventory arrives.
+Paris Plages Continues (August): The urban beaches stay open through the month.
+Assumption Day (August 15): A religious holiday that creates a three-day weekend but also shutters a lot of places.
+Summer Cinema Festivals: Outdoor film screenings keep running in the parks.
+Late Summer Sales: Major retail sales hit in late August as the new-season stock comes in.

 September Events

-Journées du Patrimoine (Heritage Days, usually 3rd weekend): Normally restricted governmental, historical, and institutional buildings open for free public tours.
-Presidential palaces, ministerial offices, and historic properties offer rare access.
-Paris Fashion Week (September–October): Spring fashion shows begin the biannual cycle.
-Cultural Season Openings: Opera, ballet, theater, and concert seasons officially open with inaugural performances.
-Return of Parisians: Summer vacations end; locals return to the city, restoring authentic Parisian rhythm.
+Journées du Patrimoine (Heritage Days, usually 3rd weekend): Normally restricted government, historical, and institutional buildings open for free public tours, presidential palaces, ministerial offices, and historic properties you’d otherwise never get into.
+Paris Fashion Week (September–October): The spring shows start the biannual cycle.
+Cultural Season Openings: Opera, ballet, theater, and concert seasons officially launch with their inaugural performances.
+Return of Parisians: Summer holidays end, the locals come back, and the city’s authentic rhythm returns.

 October Events

-Nuit Blanche (All-Night Art Festival, early October): Museums, galleries, and cultural venues remain open throughout the night, hosting art installations and performances.
-Attendance is completely free, making it an outstanding cultural experience attracting hundreds of thousands.
-Fête des Vendanges de Montmartre (Wine Harvest Festival, mid-October): Montmartre neighborhood celebrates the grape harvest with traditional wine pressing, tasting, and festivities.
-Fashion Week Concludes (October): Spring fashion shows conclude with haute couture presentations.
+Nuit Blanche (All-Night Art Festival, early October): Museums, galleries, and cultural venues stay open through the night with art installations and performances.
+It’s free, and it draws hundreds of thousands.
+Fête des Vendanges de Montmartre (Wine Harvest Festival, mid-October): Montmartre marks the grape harvest with traditional pressing, tasting, and festivities.
+Fashion Week Concludes (October): The spring shows wrap with the haute couture presentations.
 Autumn Art Fairs: Contemporary art fairs and gallery exhibitions open throughout the month.

 November Events

-Beaujolais Nouveau Day (3rd Thursday): Wine bars and restaurants celebrate the release of the year’s Beaujolais wine harvest with special tastings.
-Thanksgiving (November, American holiday): While not a French holiday, American Thanksgiving generates interest in Paris’s growing American community.
-Early Christmas Markets (Late November): Christmas markets begin installation, with some opening late November for extended seasons.
+Beaujolais Nouveau Day (3rd Thursday): Wine bars and restaurants celebrate the release of the year’s Beaujolais with special tastings.
+Thanksgiving (November, American holiday): Not a French holiday, but it draws interest within Paris’s growing American community.
+Early Christmas Markets (Late November): The Christmas markets start going up, with some opening in late November for a longer run.

 December Events

-Christmas Markets (Throughout December): 12–15 Christmas markets operate throughout Paris, offering artisanal crafts, regional foods, hot mulled wine, and holiday shopping.
-Ice Skating Rinks: Seasonal ice rinks open at Grand Palais, Hôtel de Ville, Invalides, and other locations.
-Holiday Decorations & Illuminations: The entire city decks itself in lights, decorations, and festive displays.
-New Year’s Eve (December 31): Massive celebrations occur on the Champs-Élysées and elsewhere, with fireworks and street parties extending into the early morning hours.
+Christmas Markets (Throughout December): 12–15 markets run across Paris with artisanal crafts, regional food, hot mulled wine, and holiday shopping.
+Ice Skating Rinks: Seasonal rinks open at the Grand Palais, Hôtel de Ville, Invalides, and elsewhere.
+Holiday Decorations & Illuminations: The whole city decks out in lights, decorations, and festive displays.
+New Year’s Eve (December 31): Massive celebrations on the Champs-Élysées and beyond, with fireworks and street parties carrying into the early hours.

 Budget Tips: Cheapest Times to Visit Paris